/90. Subsets II

 Arrays61% acceptance

-Given an integer array input_array that may contain duplicate values, return all possible subsets (the power set) of input_array.
-The returned list must not contain duplicate subsets.
+Given an integer array input_array that may contain duplicate values, return all possible subsets (the power set) without duplicate subsets.
+Each subset must be represented as a list of integers.
 The order of subsets in the output does not matter.

 Example 1